 Yesterday morning I did as I always do first thing and logged into Google Plus.
 Much to my surprise in the ‘trending’ section was #Ubuntu.
 I scanned down through the feed and I have to say the response and support Ubuntu was getting was astonishing.
 I wanted to contribute in some way so i decided id write up a review of 12.04 codename Precise Pangolin, in its current state before launch.

 So how does this release fair against the last few?
 A lot of subtle enhancements and some big ones.

-With the release of 11.04 came the introduction of the Ubuntu netbook remix interface (which was released with version 10.04) called unity as the default desktop environment.
-This move got a huge amount of criticism as it was a radical departure from what came before it (Gnome 2, which at stage was becoming antiquated) and was disliked by a lot of people mainly due to the fact they didn't understand it fully and felt it affected productivity, but also as it wasn't feature complete, its design was clunky and it was a pretty big resource hog.
-Thankfully however with the next iteration (11.10) came a much more streamlined desktop which had many of the features missing from the prior release.
-Now with the release of 12.04 we see a better polished beast.
+With the release of 11.04 came the introduction of the Ubuntu netbook remix interface (which was released with version 10.04) aptly dubbed Unity as the default desktop environment.
+This was a move which garnered a huge amount of criticism as it was a radical departure from what came before (Gnome 2, which at stage was becoming antiquated) and due to this was disliked by a great many people, mainly due to the fact that it was not fully understood and it was felt that it affected productivity, but also as it wasn't feature complete.
+It's design was clunky and was a massive resource hog.

 So whats new in 12.04?
 A lot.

 The OS is now based on the 3.2 Linux kernel, which has been rebranded as the Ubuntu kernel.

 The default browser, which is still Firefox (and not Chromium as I had hoped) has been updated to the latest stable release, version 11.